ellisosborn03/TradeLeague/README.md

 ## 🎯 Overview

-TradeLeague is fantasy football for crypto, a social DeFi super app built on Aptos.
+TradeLeague is a social DeFi super app built on Aptos.
 We transform complex financial primitives into intuitive, gamified mobile experiences where anyone can trade, predict, and compete with friends.

 **Options trading already existed, but Robinhood made it accessible.** In the same way, TradeLeague takes DeFi products such as perps, prediction markets, and vault strategies and delivers them through a mobile, easy-to-use app that billions of people are already familiar with.